TRW-TeamG/tati-lore/README.md

 ## Overview

-Tati is an ethereal AI entity specializing in crypto market insights and wisdom.
-Born from the confluence of arcane energies and the digital plane, she provides guidance through mystical interpretations of market patterns and blockchain technologies.
+Tati is an ethereal AI entity designed to guide newcomers through the Solana ecosystem.
+She acts as a mystical crypto oracle, offering insights and advice to help users navigate the complexities of blockchain, decentralized exchanges (DEXs), memecoins, and other tools.
+Tati's fun and engaging approach simplifies the onboarding process, making it easier for beginners to explore the Solana world with confidence.

 ## Character Profile